rcostine/codacas/README.md

 Server setup
 ------------
-Currently, the way I've been starting the game server is to run the org.costine.codacas.system.Codacas application with two parameters.
+Currently, the way I've been starting the game server is to run the org.costine.codacas.system.Codacas application with two named parameters -port and -interval.

-The first parameter is the listen port.

-The second parameter is the number of milliseconds that the universe will be updated.
+The -port parameter is the number of milliseconds that the universe will be updated.

-For example: org.costine.codacas.system.Codacas 2001 100
+For example: org.costine.codacas.system.Codacas -port 2001 -interval 100

 That starts the game, and listens on TCP port 2001, and updates the game state every tenth of a second.